 These pics were taken on Saturday - Our latest design to come out of our magnificent Design Centre - now proudly on guard at our CDC (Central Distribution Centre).
 Well done Kyle, Johnathan and Michiel - yes the spellings are correct.

-With many clients in the Mpumalanga area, we felt it was time to open a store nearby.
-Our new Nespruit branch is now fully staffed and stocked and ready for your visit.
-Contact us on 013 880 0608 or pop in at 26b Nebo Park, 14 Suikerriet Street, Nelspruit.
+With many clients in the Mpumalanga area, we felt it was time to expand our presence in Nelspruit.
+Our new Nespruit branch is now fully stocked and ready for your visit.
+Contact us on 013 880 0608 or pop in at 43 Waterwall Avenue, Lowveld Lifestyle Centre, Riverside Industrial Park, Riverside, Nelspruit.
+We officially open on 1 December 2022.

 For the last two years, our distribution centre we called the BMS (Big Machine Shop) has been shrinking.
 Or at least that's how it felt to us.
 With every new container arrival, there was less and less space to pack the goodies.
 400 square metres of warehouse just was not cutting it any more.
 For this reason we have spent the past few days moving into our brand new warehouse premises in Strijdom Park.
 Behold the new CDC (Central Distribution Centre) located at 12 Remblok Street, Strijdom Park, Randburg.
 Pop in for a look if you would like to see what all we have in stock!